 Vejle’s waterfront has over the past few years been transformed into a modern and charming canal district with a vibrant maritime club life.
 Today the area features award-winning architecture and sustainable housing.
 The waterfront has become an exciting recreational area with a promenade, restaurant, marina, kayak club island, public urban spaces and panoramic terraces.

-On the landside of the northern section of the waterfront you find residential areas with rental as well as owner-occupied apartments in addition to the clubhouse of Vejle Roklub (Vejle Rowing Club) and the futuristic condominium complex, Bølgen (The Wave).
-Pontoon bridges offer access to the club island that is home to a marina and Den Flydende Kajakklub (the floating kayak club) – both built on jetties and boardwalks.
-Along the southern section of the waterfront, the dockland district of Havneøen is currently under construction with apartments and corporate headquarters.
+On the landside you find residential areas with rental as well as owner-occupied apartments in addition to the rowing clubhouse of Vejle Roklub and the futuristic housing estate Bølgen (The Wave).
+There is access to Klubøen (Club Island) with a marina and Den Flydende Kajakklub (Floating Kayak Club) – both constructed on pontoons in the harbour.
+On the islet of Havneøen, exclusive apartments are currently being built.
+A bridge leads to the iconic corporate headquarters, Fjordenhus, designed by artist Olafur Eliasson.

 Club Island and marina